 Mike Bentz, MPH, worked for several years on an NIH-funded clinical trial investigating race-specific clinical therapies.
 This is one of the reasons for which he became interested in the justifications for such therapies and how these justifications intersect with emergent genetics technologies.

 Angelica Johnson is experienced in communications, nonprofit administration and is an accomplished digital storyteller.
 A graduate of Spelman College, she completed oral history research in the Bahamas and Atlanta.
-She will shortly complete her MS in Nonprofit Management from Columbia University SPS, where she is an advocate and mentor for the HBCU Fellowship.
+She completed her MS in Nonprofit Management from Columbia University SPS, where she is an advocate and mentor for the HBCU Fellowship.
 Angelica is interested in fostering mutual respect between academia and diverse communities.